-Birth Doulas normally offer to meet with each of their clients several times — two, three or four times — for prenatal visits to go over each couple’s wants and desires, as well as educating them on the options that are and will be available to them.
-This allows the doula to understand how to best support each family during their labor and birth.
+Birth Doulas typically offer to meet with each of their clients several times — two, three, or four times — for prenatal visits to go over each couple’s wants and desires and educate them on the options that are and will be available to them.
+This allows the doula to better support each family during labor and birth.

-Every labor unfolds in it’s own unique way.
-A doula’s job is to bring her expertise in birth to the table and stay fully present and supportive, whatever your family’s needs and desires may be.
+Every labor unfolds in its own unique way.
+A doula’s job is to bring her expertise in birth to the table.
+She will stay fully present and supportive, whatever your family’s needs and desires may be.

 A Postpartum Doula’s role is so unique to every family.
 Essentially, she will come into your home, assess your needs, and jump in to help.
 Your doula’s role is to nurture you as you make the transition into life with your new baby.
-This could include help with breastfeeding, suggestions and information about baby care, and resources to help heal your own body postpartum.
+This could include help with breastfeeding, suggestions, information about baby care, and resources to heal your own body postpartum.
 She is like a teacher, sharing evidence-based information and helping you integrate the baby into your family.
-She could help take over baby care for a little while so that you can have a shower or a nap.
-She can also show you how to use several different baby carriers, how to use your breast pump, suggest which diapers/diaper creams/baby detergent/etc. that you might want to try, and more.
-Postpartum Doulas can also do some light housekeeping, such as washing dishes or wiping down counters and doing baby’s laundry.
+If you need a shower or a nap, she can help take over baby care.
+She can also show you how to use several different baby carriers, how to use your breast pump, suggest which diapers, diaper creams, baby detergent, etc., that you might want to try, and more.
+Postpartum Doulas can also do some light housekeeping, such as washing dishes, wiping down counters, and doing baby’s laundry.

-If you have older children, she can spend time playing or working with them to help them adjust to the big sibling role.
-She can also run errands for you and pick things up if you’re not able to drive yet or haven’t been able to get out of the house.
-Doulas come in with a keen sense of what new families typically need and then work with you to decide how she can best support you through the transition into parenthood.
+If you have older children, she can spend time playing or working with them to adjust to the big sibling role.
+She can also run errands for you and pick things up if you cannot drive yet or haven’t been able to get out of the house.
+Doulas come in with a keen sense of what new families typically need.
+She will then work with you to decide how she can best support you through the transition into parenthood.